-- Test a variety of different scenarios and impacts to identify gaps in procedures or staff capabilities. - Conduct abbreviated exercises during plan development to help generate discussions on roles, authorities, and response procedures. - In between exercises, conduct drills with small teams of employees to reinforce their roles and identify training needs. - Practice incident documentation during exercises, including using incident handling forms, preserving forensic images, and accessing and investigating logs. - Review and update the incident response plan on an annual basis-especially contact lists-and as part of any post-incident review.
+- Test a variety of different scenarios and impacts to identify gaps in procedures or staff capabilities. - Document the incident during exercises, including using incident handling forms, preserving forensic images, and accessing and investigating logs. - Review and update the incident response plan on an annual basis- especially contact lists-and as part of any post-incident review.